isaac-mason/arancini/packages/core/README.md

   // On each update, let's draw
   onUpdate() {
-    const context = this.context.first!.get(CanvasContext);
+    // get the first entity from our canvas context query const context = this.context.first!.get(CanvasContext);
     const ctx = context.ctx;

+    // clear the canvas
     ctx.clearRect(0, 0, context.width, context.height);

     const xOffset = context.width / 2;
     const yOffset = context.height / 2;

-    // the results of the `toDraw` query are available under
+    // the results of the `toDraw` query are available under `this.toDraw.all`
-    // `this.toDraw.all`
-    // We can also check `this.toDraw.added` and this.toDraw.removed`
+    // We can also check `this.toDraw.added` and this.toDraw.removed` to get
-    // to get entities that have been matched and unmatched from the query this.toDraw.all.forEach((entity) => {
+    // entities that have been added and remove since the last system update. for (const entity of this.toDraw.all) {
       // let's get the position of the random walker const { x, y } = entity.get(Position);